-The trailhead would include a small parking area with a capacity of 10 to 15 vehicles and would accommodate equestrian use.
+The trailhead would include a small parking area with a capacity of 10 to 15 vehicles and would accommodate horse use, or a partner would be sought to provide a horse trailhead facility outside the park.
 This trailhead would be designed to discourage parking outside of designated spaces.
 The capacity of the trailhead would not be increased during the life of this GMP.
 If demand for use of this trailhead routinely exceeded capacity, the National Park Service would manage trailhead use (e.g., require permits) rather than expand the trailhead.
 A previously disturbed site, such as an existing drill pad, would be sought for the trailhead location to minimize natural resource impacts.